japila-books/apache-spark-internals/docs/executor/Executor.md

 (only for <<isLocal, non-local modes>>) Executor sets `SparkUncaughtExceptionHandler` as the default handler invoked when a thread abruptly terminates due to an uncaught exception.

-(only for <<isLocal, non-local modes>>) Executor requests the xref:core:SparkEnv.adoc#blockManager[BlockManager] to xref:storage:BlockManager.adoc#initialize[initialize] (with the xref:ROOT:SparkConf.adoc#getAppId[Spark application id] of the xref:core:SparkEnv.adoc#conf[SparkConf]).
+(only for <<isLocal, non-local modes>>) Executor requests the core:SparkEnv.md#blockManager[BlockManager] to storage:BlockManager.md#initialize[initialize] (with the ROOT:SparkConf.md#getAppId[Spark application id] of the core:SparkEnv.md#conf[SparkConf]).

 [[creating-instance-BlockManager-shuffleMetricsSource]]
-(only for <<isLocal, non-local modes>>) Executor requests the xref:core:SparkEnv.adoc#metricsSystem[MetricsSystem] to xref:metrics:spark-metrics-MetricsSystem.adoc#registerSource[register] the <<executorSource, ExecutorSource>> and xref:storage:BlockManager.adoc#shuffleMetricsSource[shuffleMetricsSource] of the xref:core:SparkEnv.adoc#blockManager[BlockManager].
+(only for <<isLocal, non-local modes>>) Executor requests the core:SparkEnv.md#metricsSystem[MetricsSystem] to metrics:spark-metrics-MetricsSystem.md#registerSource[register] the <<executorSource, ExecutorSource>> and storage:BlockManager.md#shuffleMetricsSource[shuffleMetricsSource] of the core:SparkEnv.md#blockManager[BlockManager].

-Executor uses SparkEnv to access the xref:core:SparkEnv.adoc#metricsSystem[MetricsSystem] and xref:core:SparkEnv.adoc#blockManager[BlockManager].
+Executor uses SparkEnv to access the core:SparkEnv.md#metricsSystem[MetricsSystem] and core:SparkEnv.md#blockManager[BlockManager].

-Executor <<createClassLoader, creates a task class loader>> (optionally with <<addReplClassLoaderIfNeeded, REPL support>>) and requests the system Serializer to xref:serializer:Serializer.adoc#setDefaultClassLoader[use as the default classloader] (for deserializing tasks).
+Executor <<createClassLoader, creates a task class loader>> (optionally with <<addReplClassLoaderIfNeeded, REPL support>>) and requests the system Serializer to serializer:Serializer.md#setDefaultClassLoader[use as the default classloader] (for deserializing tasks).

 Executor <<startDriverHeartbeater, starts sending heartbeats with the metrics of active tasks>>.

 Executor is created when:

-* CoarseGrainedExecutorBackend xref:executor:CoarseGrainedExecutorBackend.adoc#RegisteredExecutor[receives RegisteredExecutor message]
+* CoarseGrainedExecutorBackend executor:CoarseGrainedExecutorBackend.md#RegisteredExecutor[receives RegisteredExecutor message]

-* (Spark on Mesos) MesosExecutorBackend is requested to xref:spark-on-mesos:spark-executor-backends-MesosExecutorBackend.adoc#registered[registered]
+* (Spark on Mesos) MesosExecutorBackend is requested to spark-on-mesos:spark-executor-backends-MesosExecutorBackend.md#registered[registered]

-* xref:spark-local:spark-LocalEndpoint.adoc[LocalEndpoint] is created
+* spark-local:spark-LocalEndpoint.md[LocalEndpoint] is created

 == [[isLocal]] isLocal Flag

 Executor is given a isLocal flag when created.
 This is how the executor knows whether it runs in local or cluster mode.
 It is disabled by default.

-The flag is turned on for xref:spark-local:index.adoc[Spark local] (via xref:spark-local:spark-LocalEndpoint.adoc[LocalEndpoint]).
+The flag is turned on for spark-local:index.md[Spark local] (via spark-local:spark-LocalEndpoint.md[LocalEndpoint]).

 == [[userClassPath]] User-Defined Jars

 Executor is given user-defined jars when created.
 There are no jars defined by default.

-The jars are specified using xref:ROOT:configuration-properties.adoc#spark.executor.extraClassPath[spark.executor.extraClassPath] configuration property (via xref:executor:CoarseGrainedExecutorBackend.adoc#main[--user-class-path] command-line option of CoarseGrainedExecutorBackend).
+The jars are specified using ROOT:configuration-properties.md#spark.executor.extraClassPath[spark.executor.extraClassPath] configuration property (via executor:CoarseGrainedExecutorBackend.md#main[--user-class-path] command-line option of CoarseGrainedExecutorBackend).

 == [[runningTasks]] Running Tasks

-Executor tracks running tasks in a registry of xref:executor:TaskRunner.adoc[TaskRunners] per task ID.
+Executor tracks running tasks in a registry of executor:TaskRunner.md[TaskRunners] per task ID.

 == [[heartbeatReceiverRef]] HeartbeatReceiver RPC Endpoint Reference

-xref:rpc:RpcEndpointRef.adoc[RPC endpoint reference] to xref:ROOT:spark-HeartbeatReceiver.adoc[HeartbeatReceiver] on the xref:ROOT:spark-driver.adoc[driver].
+rpc:RpcEndpointRef.md[RPC endpoint reference] to ROOT:spark-HeartbeatReceiver.md[HeartbeatReceiver] on the ROOT:spark-driver.md[driver].

 Set when Executor <<creating-instance, is created>>.